An Attentive Survey of Attention Models: Taxonomy of Attention

-Note that the co-attention work \citep*{DBLP:journals/corr/LuYBP16} described in Section 3.1 also belongs to multi-level category where it co-attends to the image and question at three levels: word level, phrase level and question level.
-This combination of co-attention and multi-level attention is depicted in Figure \ref{co-multi}.

-\cite{att-via-att} propose to use ``attention-via-attention'', which also uses multi-level attention (with characters on the lower level and words on the higher level) but learns the attention weights in top-down fashion.
+Note that the co-attention work \cite{DBLP:journals/corr/LuYBP16x} described in Section \ref{sec:num_seq} also belongs to multi-level category where it co-attends to the image and question at three levels: word level, phrase level and question level.
+This combination of co-attention and multi-level attention is depicted in Figure \ref{co-multi}. \cite{att-via-att} proposed ``attention-via-attention'', which uses multi-level attention (with characters on the lower level and words on the higher level) and learns the attention weights in top-down fashion.